Building Mental Toughness for Strongman

 • Recover from missed attempts

-• Remain focused during long competitions
+• Stay focused during long competitions

-• Maintain consistency through demanding training cycles
+• Hold your consistency through demanding training cycles

 Training Under Discomfort

-Strongman training frequently includes:
+Strongman training regularly includes:

 • Heavy carries